 Perform each stretch once per session, holding for 20 to 30 seconds before switching legs; for the glute bridge, do 2 to 3 sets of 12 to 15 reps.
 “You can also add in one or two of these stretches after training runs to loosen the glutes and hips,” says Watson.
 “Pigeon pose is one of the most effective postrun stretches.”

-Each move is demonstrated by run coach Jess Movold, certified trainer, so you can learn the proper form.
+Each move is demonstrated by run coach Jess Movold, Pull right knee into chest, grabbing with both hands.

 First, Strengthen the Glutes With Bridges